-Answer: According to NERC, ""These violations posed a serious or substantial risk to the reliability of the bulk power system (BPS)."
-The entity in question risked the reliable operation of the bulk power system and therefore the public has a right to examine this incident and the behavior and actions of the violating entity.
+Answer: According to NERC, many of "[t]hese violations posed a serious or substantial risk to the reliability of the bulk power system (BPS)."
+The entities in question risked the reliable operation of the bulk power system and therefore the public has a right to examine this incident and the behavior and actions of the violating entity.